syedmfuad/syedfuad.github.io/index.md

 My academic work has been published in Food Policy.
 Current projects, including working papers, can be found [here](/research/).
 Requests for drafts of working papers are welcome.
 To request a draft, please feel free to email me.
 If you would like a copy of my CV, it can be found [here](/FuadSyed_CV_12152022.pdf).

-I have [teaching](/teaching/) experience in statistics and have TA-ed in graduate-level quantitative methodology and undergraduate-level finance.
+I have [teaching](/teaching/) experience in statistics and have TA-ed in graduate-level quantitative methodology and undergraduate-level finance courses.